Professional military education

 The Royal College of Defence Studies is a world-renowned institution committed to developing strategic thinkers and leaders.
 In an international environment, which provides perspectives and insights from around the world, we seek to inspire study, stimulate thinking and stir debate on contemporary strategic issues.
-Our aim is to prepare graduates who understand the strategic context, are skilled in analysis and able to work intuitively across national, cultural and ideological boundaries to lead on or contribute to developing strategy at the highest level.

-A post-graduate level course featuring a combination of lectures, staff led discussions, exercises and visits to a range of government departments and military headquarters.
+A post-graduate level non-accredited course featuring a combination of lectures, staff led discussions, exercises and visits to a range of government departments and military headquarters.
 It culminates with a ‘staff ride’ which uses the setting of the battlefields of northern France and Belgium to bring together and evaluate the course themes and learning objectives - This course is open to nominated personnel only.

 The Advanced Command Staff Course (ACSC) represents a unique opportunity for both military and non military students with an interest or connection to the defence, national security or international relations fields, to study alongside military professionals in an open, enquiring and intellectually focused environment.
-The Defence Studies Department currently offers three Masters pathways, providing a range of different opportunities for students to engage in postgraduate research, depending upon their interests and and skills:
+The Defence Studies Department currently offers three Masters pathways, providing a range of different opportunities for students to engage in postgraduate research, depending upon their interests and and skills.

 The Intermediate Command and Staff Course (Land) (ICSC(L)) is a 26-week residential, comprehensive and generalist mandatory career course run at the Army Division of the Joint Services Command and Staff College at the Defence Academy.
 The course provides training and education for all Army and Royal Marine majors, across a broad range of subjects, on promotion (routinely aged ~33 and with 10 years’ professional experience) and where possible for UK civil servants and international partners.
 The course runs twice per year: the A course from September to March and the B course from January to July.